enkore/j4-dmenu-desktop/README.md

         Do not include the generic name of desktop entries --wrapper=<wrapper>
 		A wrapper binary.
-Useful in case you want to wrap into 'i3 exec' --term=<command>
+Useful in case you want to wrap into 'i3 exec' --run-command=<cmd>
+		The command to run instead of the selected binary.
+You can embed the selected binary name using `{}` keyword
+    --term=<command>
         Sets the terminal emulator used to start terminal apps --usage-log=<file>